samyuktsriram/LetsSpeakFrench/README.md

 ### French Speaking Practice

 Learning a new language is hard.
-Practicing speaking a new language is harder, especially if you don't have any francophone friends like me.
+Practicing speaking a new language is harder, especially if you don't have any willing francophone friends.

 This project helps you practice speaking, with a bot, using open-source LLMs.
 You can speak, get an LLM response (in audio and then text), then continue a conversation.